 Climate Change Indicators in the United States

-- Total snowfall has decreased in most parts of the country since widespread observations became available in 1930, with 57 percent of stations showing a decline (see Figure 1).
+- Total snowfall has decreased in many parts of the country since widespread observations became available in 1930, with 57 percent of stations showing a decline (see Figure 1).
+Among all of the stations shown, the average change is a decrease of 0.19 percent per year.

 - Snowfall trends vary by region.
 The Pacific Northwest has seen a decline in both total snowfall and the proportion of precipitation falling as snow.
 Parts of the Midwest have also experienced a decrease, particularly in terms of the snow-to-precipitation ratio.
 A few regions have seen modest increases, including some areas near the Great Lakes that now receive more snow than they used to (see Figures 1 and 2).

-Snowfall is an important aspect of winter in many parts of the United States.
-People depend on snow to provide water when it melts in the spring, and many communities rely on snow for winter recreation.
+Snowfall is an important aspect of winter in much of the United States.
+Many people depend on snow to provide water when it melts in the spring—including 60 million people in the western United States 1 —and many communities rely on snow for winter recreation.
 Some plants and animals also depend on snow and snowmelt for survival.
 The amount of snow that falls in a particular area directly influences both snow cover and snowpack, which refer to snow that accumulates on the ground (see the Snow Cover indicator and the Snowpack indicator).

-Warmer temperatures cause more water to evaporate from the land and oceans, which leads to larger storms and more precipitation.
+Warmer temperatures cause more water to evaporate from the land and oceans, which leads to more precipitation, larger storms, and more variation in precipitation in some areas.
 In general, a warmer climate will cause more of this precipitation to fall in the form of rain instead of snow.
 However, some places could see more snowfall if temperatures rise but still remain below the freezing point, or if storm tracks change.
 Areas near large lakes might also experience more snowfall as lakes remain unfrozen for longer periods, allowing more water to evaporate.
 In contrast, other areas might experience less snowfall as a result of wintertime droughts.

 Changes in the amount and timing of snowfall could affect the spawning of fish in the spring and the amount of water available for people to use in the spring and summer.
-Changes in snowfall could also affect winter recreation activities, like skiing, and the people who depend on these activities to make a living.
+Changes in snowfall could also affect winter recreation activities, like skiing, and the communities that rely on these activities.

 About the Indicator